Trail of Bits Testing Handbook #

 - Often, security tools are set up by following the online documentation, but their configuration is rarely optimized.
 This lack of tuning can lead to noisy tool results that are more frustrating than they are helpful.

-We currently cover the following tools:
+We currently cover the following tools and techniques:

 We are working on expanding the tools we cover here.
 We are also planning to cover several dynamic analysis tools.
 Stay tuned for updates from our team!

-Trail of Bits custom queries for static analysis tools #
+Custom queries for static analysis tools #

 One of our core objectives at Trail of Bits is to uncover and solve problems that are likely to recur.
 This is where our custom queries come into play.
 Built on the knowledge and expertise of our entire team, they provide proactive, effective security for your software projects.